mdn/workflows/README.md

 The target locale for which to check the redirects file(s).

-- This `input` is optional, with a default of all locales in the repository.
+- This `input` is optional.
+The default is all locales in the repository.

 ### Usage